turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 You must configure a CNAME for your domains to point to Heroku in order for this to work, as explained in detail in the [Heroku Custom Domains](http://devcenter.heroku.com/articles/custom-domains) documentation.

-## Migrating Databases
+## Installing an Add-on / Upgrading Your Database

+One of Heroku's great strengths is the rich library of add-ons.
+There are dozen of options available at https://addons.heroku.com/ , giving you everything from data storage to video processing.
+Many of them can be installed/setup with little or no change to your application code.

 Heroku offers [many different data storage options](https://addons.heroku.com/#data-stores), but most applications are centered around PostgreSQL.
+Let's look at how to upgrade to a production-tier Postgres instance using the add-ons system.

 ### PostgreSQL Levels